simonambridge/SparkSensorData/README.md

 ##Graphing

+The idea here is just to make a simple way of viewing the data generated and streamed into Cassandra.
+You could use something like this to build a dashboard.

 This example uses the Datastax Cassandra driver and xChart graph libraries.
 You will also need slf4j, guava and netty.
 ```